BetterThanTomorrow/calva-docs/docs/debugger.md

 * **Step over** - Continues to the next breakpoint
 * **Step in** - Steps in to the function about to be called.
 If the next breakpoint is not around a function call, does the same as next.
 Note that not all functions can be stepped in to - only normal functions stored in vars, for which cider-nrepl can find the source.
 You cannot currently step in to multimethods, protocol functions, or functions in clojure.core (although multimethods and protocols can be instrumented manually).
 * **Step out** - Steps to the next breakpoint that is outside of the current sexp
 * **Restart** - Does nothing.
-To restart debugging, you can hit disconnect or continuue execution through the final result, then re-evaluate the expression that started the debugger.
+To restart debugging, you can hit disconnect or continue execution through the final result, then re-evaluate the expression that started the debugger.
 * **Disconnect** - Disconnects the debugger

 ## Caveats